 The only stop classes that ever display prevoicing are the voiced and voiced aspirated classes (see Figures 6 (left) and 8 (left)).
 The prevoicing duration model therefore checks for an effect of speech rate on both the voiced and voiced aspirated classes.
-To do so, the model was run on a subset of the data that included only the voiced classes, after excluding observations without prevoicing (n = 9: 3.6% of total).
+To do so, the model was run on a subset of the data that included only the voiced classes, after excluding observations (n=9: 3.6% of total) without prevoicing.
 The model includes as predictors class, speech rate, the interaction of class and speech rate, and place of articulation (POA).
 The four-level POA factor is coded using Helmert contrasts designed to capture the bilabial versus velar distinction, since exploratory plots suggested this contrast would have the largest effect on prevoicing duration.
-The two-level class variable is coded using sum contrasts (speech rate and class) were included (Barr et al., 2013), with correlations between random effects excluded to avoid an overparametrized model.
-The model's fixed effects are summarized in Table 9.
+The two-level class variable is coded using sum contrasts (-1 = Dh, 1 = D).
+All possible by-word and by-speaker random effects for terms of interest (speech rate and class) were included (Barr et al., 2013), with correlations between random effects excluded to avoid an overparametrized model.
+The model's fixed effects are summarized in Table 8.